yeseniaperezfina/yeseniaperezfina.github.io/README.md

-Yesenia Pérez — Portfolio
+# Yesenia “Yessi” Pérez — Portfolio

 This repository powers **yeseniaperezfina.github.io**, the public-facing portfolio site for
-**Yesenia Pérez — a higher education & learning strategist working at the intersection of STEM, design, and public engagement.**
+**Yesenia “Yessi” Pérez — a higher education & learning strategist working at the intersection of STEM, design, and public engagement.**

 The site is built with **GitHub Pages** as a lightweight, easily maintained home for my professional work.